trussworks/Engineering-Playbook/practices/appeng/decision-process.md

 3. Write implementation documentation in this playbook.

 ADRs authors are responsible for the corresponding documentation.
-Practice leadership will check in one month after the quarterly meeting to ensure documentation has been written to reflect the decision.
+Practice leadership will check in on recent ADRs to ensure documentation has been written to reflect the decision.

 ## Project Implementation